developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/setup/index.md

 When associated with an app, DataWedge can be invoked to scan and acquire (input) the data, format or append (process) it in a specified way, and pass (output) it to the associated app when the app comes to the foreground.
 DataWedge also includes Profile0, which works with any application currently in the foreground and contains baseline settings that can be tailored to individual needs.
 This allows DataWedge to be used out of the box with no little or no pre-configuration required.

->**Note: This guide describes DataWedge for Android.
+**Note: This guide describes DataWedge for Android.
 Features and usage of Windows verions may vary slightly**.

 ##Profiles
-Profiles contain information about how DataWedge should behave with the associated application, and allow each app to be associated with a specific set of DataWedge behaviors.
-For example, while "App A" might require that a TAB be sent after each dataset is passed from DataWedge, "App B" might require the ENTER key to be pressed.
+Profiles contain information about how DataWedge should behave with the associated application, and provide a means to allow different apps that might be acquiring the same data to do different things with it.
+For example, while "App A" might require that a TAB be sent after each dataset is passed from DataWedge, "App B" might require the ENTER key to be pressed instead.
 Through Profiles, DataWedge can be configured to process the same set of captured data according to the requirements of any number of individual applications.

 DataWedge includes a number of pre-configured Profiles for general needs or to support specific apps that are built into every device.
 Some of these, such as Profile0, are visible to the user and can be edited as needed.
-Others contain fixed parameters and are not visible to the user.
+Others contain fixed parameters and are not visible or configurable.

 #### Visible Profiles
-* **Profile0 -** a generic that takes effect for any unassociated foreground app.
+* **Profile0 -** is a generic that takes effect for any unassociated foreground app.
-* **Launcher -** used when tne Launcher screen is in the foreground.
+* **Launcher -** is used when the Launcher screen is in the foreground.
-* **DWDemo -** used with DWDemo, the [DataWedge Demo app](../demo) app.
+* **DWDemo -** is used with DWDemo, the [DataWedge Demo app](../demo) app.
 When DWDemo comes to the foreground, data captured with DataWedge is handed to the DWDemo application.
+* **User-defined -** profiles are always visible and available for editing.

 #### Hidden Profiles
 * **RD Client -** provides support for Zebra's Rapid Deploy app and third-party MDM solutions.